dkoleev/dkoleev.github.io/_posts/2024-09-19-create-teelgram-bot-on-python.md

 Before diving into bot creation, you'll need the following:

 - **A Telegram Account**: You can easily create one by downloading the Telegram app on your phone.
-- **Python Installed**: We will use Python 3, so make sure it’s installed on your system.
+- **Python Installed**: We will use Python 3, so make sure it’s installed on your computer. _[download link](https://www.python.org/downloads/)_
 - **Basic Python Knowledge**: Understanding Python syntax and packages will help you navigate the code.
+I can recommend this book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)
 - **BotFather Access**: BotFather is a built-in Telegram bot that helps you manage and create new bots.
+- **VS Code(Optional)**: I use it for writing my bots.
+But feel free to choose any other editor.
+But I'd recommended to use this one.
+_[Here](https://code.visualstudio.com/download) you can download the latest version of VS Code, and [here](https://code.visualstudio.com/docs/python/python-tutorial) is instruction on how to set it for Python._

 ---